 The 10 Most Expensive Comic Books Ever Sold

 Comic books are big bucks.
 With the MCU (Marvel Cinematic Universe) and the DCEU (DC Extended Universe) taking in millions upon millions every year, superheroes cemented their place in pop culture a long, long time ago.
-It’s not all about the giants of the comic books world like Marvel and DC some of your favourite characters started life out in hand drawn independent comics such as the Teenage Mutant Ninja Turtles and The Crow though you will struggle to find them in the most expensive comic books ever sold list.
+It’s not all about the giants of the comic books world like Marvel and DC some of your favourite characters started life out in hand-drawn independent comics such as the Teenage Mutant Ninja Turtles and The Crow though you will struggle to find them in the most expensive comic books ever sold list.

 The reasons these books are so expensive is because historically speaking no one cared about comics in the 40’s, 50’s and 60’s.
 They were seen as rags and many a mother threw out early issues of Amazing Fantasy and Detective Comics having no idea that in 40 years time they would be worth a small fortune.
 Comics were silly just tales that little children read therefore the amount that have been destroyed has pushed up the rarity and also the value.
 When the comic book boom hit in the 1980s and original issues and first appearances of your favourite characters started selling for a lot more than the cover prices the general public started snaffling comics books up left, right and centre.
 There is an abundance of the 1992 comic “The Death of Superman” because people literally thought they could pay off their mortgage in 20 years time and this simply isn’t the case.
 The same can be said for vinyl.
 A couple of years ago when everyone and their dad went vinyl mad people thought their copy of “Ziggy Stardust” was going to pay for the boat they had always wanted.
-Truth is there are so many out there because of how popular the album was the chances that your copy was worth anything more that £30 were slim to none.
+Truth is there are so many out there because of how popular the album was the chances that your copy was worth anything more than £30 was slim to none.
 Especially after Bowie died and everything he ever made was repressed.
 What casual collector would never spend £40 on a Very Good copy of “Hunky Dorey” when they could get it brand new for £14 from Sainsbury’s.
 The market was flooded and the same rang true for comic books.

 10. The Incredible Hulk #1 Grade – 9.2

 This was the first appearance of everyone’s favourite angry green man.
-In the first couple of issues The Hulk was grey which is what he was originally intended to be however the printing presses were having trouble with the colour and he kept coming out greenish so Marvel decided to just make the Hulk green.
+In the first couple of issue, The Hulk was grey which is what he was originally intended to be however the printing presses were having trouble with the colour and he kept coming out greenish so Marvel decided to just make the Hulk green.
 The comic was first released in 1962 and was created by two of the most influential names in the superhero world, Stan Lee and Jack Kirby.
 Rumour has it there only one copy in existence that is graded better than 9.2.
 This copy sold for $320,000 in June 2014.

 9. Captain America Comics #1 Grade – 9.2

 Captain America was created by Joe Simon and Jack Kirby and made his first appearance in 1941.
 The cover has The Cap’ feeding Hitler a knuckle sandwich but the issue was released in March 1941.
-The attack on Pearl Harbour didn’t happen till December of the same year which means the US hadn’t entered World War Two when Steve Rogers was kicking nazi rear ends.
+The attack on Pearl Harbour didn’t happen until December of the same year which means the US hadn’t entered World War Two when Steve Rogers was kicking nazi rear ends.
 Both Simon and Kirby were Jewish writers and received death threats for the issue.
 This copy sold for $343,057 in 2011.

 8. Marvel Comics #1 Grade – 9.0